laura-a-n-n/tf-garf/README.md

 See the [notebook](/garf.ipynb) for more info.

+### Now that the [official code](https://github.com/sfchng/Gaussian-Activated-Radiance-Fields) is available in PyTorch, you'll probably want to use that code instead!

 ## Data

 This implementation expects LLFF-style, forward-facing data, such as the [NeRF LLFF dataset](https://drive.google.com/drive/folders/14boI-o5hGO9srnWaaogTU5_ji7wkX2S7).